SamakshSingh99/GeneScoPy/README.md

 Genome assembly sequence and GFF/GTF file analyzer

 ## Overview
-GeneScoPy is a standalone graphical user interface (GUI) tool for working with genome assembly sequence files (FASTA) and genome annotation files (GTF/GFF).
+GeneScoPy is a python based standalone graphical user interface (GUI) tool for working with genome assembly sequence files (FASTA) and genome annotation files (GTF/GFF).
 It provides a platform for:

 - Inspecting and managing genome assembly files.
 - Viewing genome annotation details.